05

 Read more about our visit to Faaron Steakhouse.

 At “Columbus Cocktail and Wine bar” in Faro, you can have some snacks and drinks during a nice walk.
 They serve bruschettas and toasts and have a big selection of drinks.
 My favorite part of this place is all the lamps that they have hung on the terrace.
 It made me think of the middle east and Morocco and I loved the idea with the lamps.
 This is the place to visit for some great cocktails.
-The bartenders here have been awarded several prices for their drinks.
+The bartenders here have been awarded several prizes for their drinks.

 Address: Praca Dom Francisco Gomes 13, Jardim Manuel Bivar n13, Faro 8000-168, Portugal.